Online Since 1999 Site Secure

 Conclusion

 The only real mark against it is that unless you’re in a rural location that’s unlikely to get 5G for a long time, then the days of 4G broadband being the best wireless option will be numbered for most people, and it’s also a lot slower than full fibre.
-But then not everyone needs the speed or expense of 5G broadband or full fibre, as this is still fast enough for many use cases.
+It’s also no cheaper than Three’s 5G home broadband.

 So if you’re happy with 4G then Three 4G Broadband comes highly recommended.